jallenyu/flask-docker-azure-demo/README.md

 `docker push flaskdockerdemoacr.azurecr.io/my-flask-app:latest`

 ## Deploy Flask Image to Azure App Service
-1. Go to Azure portal
+1. Go to Azure portal, navigate to App Service
 2. Create a resource
 3. Web app
 4. Choose the right registry, input the image name, and the tag (lastest)
-5. Add the environment variables for PostgreSQL and restart the app service
+5. Add the environment variables for PostgreSQL via connection strings and restart the app service

-## Successfully Deployed on Azure
+## Demo
 See the demo link: https://flaskdockerdemo-fdetcmbqd4aecjcw.eastus2-01.azurewebsites.net/

 API endpoints: